mkirsche/Grafter/README.md

   contig_map_file (String) - Where to output sequences of relevant contigs out_file        (String) - the name of the file to output the scaffolded contigs to

-Optional args
+Optional args:
-  max_hanging (int)    [1000] - the maximum amount by which the end of a contig can exceed the alignment and still be joined minq        (int)    [40]   - the minimum quality of alignments needed to be kept graph_fn    (String) [none] - a GFA file containing an assembly graph, causing only alignments which are validated by the graph to be kept out_gfa_fn  (String) [none] - where to write the scaffold graph in GFA format --break                     - allows original contigs to be broken --reuse_relevant_seqs       - reuse files with sequences of relevant reads and contigs
+  max_hanging     (int)    [1000]  - the maximum amount by which the end of a contig can exceed the alignment and still be joined minq            (int)    [40]    - the minimum quality of alignments needed to be kept min_read_supp   (int)    [1]     - number of reads which need to support an edge min_weight_supp (float)  [15000] - total weight required for a pair of contigs to be joined min_weight      (float)  [1000]    - weight required for an overlap to count min_length      (int)    [3000]  - minimum length of alignments required on each read out_gfa_fn      (String) [none]  - where to write the scaffold graph in GFA format --break                          - allows original contigs to be broken --reuse_relevant_seqs            - reuse files with sequences of relevant reads and contigs

 ```

 This produces a FASTA file with all scaffolds which consisted of 2 or more contigs, as well as any subcontigs which did not get rejoined if misassembly detection is enabled.
 To obtain an updated assembly with contigs replaced by the scaffolds they are included in, run the following: